koka831/remark-custom-container/README.md

 </div>
 ```

 **`additionalProperties`** is an option to set additional properties for the custom container.
-It is a callback function that takes the `className` and the `title` as arguments and returns the object which is going to be used for adding additional properties into the container.
+It is a callback function that takes the `className` and the `title` as optional arguments and returns the object which is going to be used for adding additional properties into the container.

 example: